Since 1894, FirstBank has built solid relationships, good corporate governance and strong liquidity.

 The Bank maintains the leading position in many of the markets in which it operates, market-leading distribution capability and a well-recognised brand with a large customer base.

-With over 750 business locations in Nigeria, all on-line and real-time, the Bank has one of the largest domestic sales networks in the country.
-As a market leader in the financial services sector, FirstBank pioneered initiatives in international money transfer and electronic banking in the country, serving more than 14 million customer accounts.
+With over 800 business locations in Nigeria, all online and real-time, the Bank has one of the largest domestic sales networks in the country.
+As a market leader in the financial services sector, FirstBank pioneered initiatives in international money transfer and electronic banking in the country, serving more than 36 million customer accounts.

 FirstBank’s strategy has been focused on restructuring the business to take advantage of growth opportunities within the industry, pursuing business line expansion across strategic business units, continuously implementing a systematic international expansion plan, sequencing its growth initiatives across defined metrics, as well as building synergies and cross-selling across the FirstBank Group.
 This strategy supports the Bank’s vision of being the leading sub-Saharan African financial services group.
 Continued implementation of this strategy will produce long-term profitable growth as well as build great franchises and deliver value to all stakeholders.
 The focus of the Bank in terms of international expansion remains the financial services markets in sub-Saharan Africa.